 - a.
 The HCPSS is committed to providing a school environment that ensures opportunities for all students to practice healthy eating and physical activity behaviors throughout the school day while minimizing commercial distractions. - b.
-The HCPSS will prohibit the marketing and advertising of non-nutritious foods and beverages through signage, vending machine fronts, logos, scoreboards, school supplies, advertisements in school publications, coupon or incentive programs, free giveaways, or other means. - c.
+The HCPSS will prohibit the marketing and advertising of non-nutritious foods and beverages through signage, vending machine fronts, logos, scoreboards, school supplies, advertisements in school publications, coupon or incentive programs, free giveaways, or other means.

+- c.
 The HCPSS will prohibit marketing and advertising of all foods and beverages on the school campus that do not meet nutrition standards consistent with this policy. - d.
-Any foods and beverages marketed or promoted to students on the school campus during the school day will meet or exceed the established federal nutrition standards (USDA Smart Snacks in School) and comply with established Board policy and administrative procedures.
+Any foods and beverages marketed or promoted to students on the school campus during the school day will meet the USDA Smart Snacks guidelines and Maryland Nutrition Standards for All Foods Sold in School and comply with established Board policy and administrative procedures.
 The HCPSS will comply with the IOM Nutrition Standards for these foods.

-D. Employee Health and Wellness
+E. Employee Health and Wellness